As seen in:

 Don't want to add an activities section to your new grad RN resume?
 Consider a hobbies section.
 Nobody does it, but it works so well.
-See this guide: "+20 Best Examples of Hobbies & Interests To Put on a Resume (5 Tips)"
+See this guide: "20+ Attractive Interests and Hobbies to Put on a Resume"

 Here's the Most Common Myth About Cover Letters

 Right.
 And "Just the other day a student nurse fed Maalox through an IV line."